ptmt/using-async-storage-in-react-native/Readme.md

 In vanilla iOS development you most likely may need something like CoreData, but if you came from React world you might want to stick to the well-known paradigms, and having **a single global state** is one of them.

 Choosing Redux means you persist your state to disk, using something like `redux-persist` or `redux-storage`.
 It's easy to do if your app is small and all you need to care about is some user settings.
-In reality, you have a list view, maybe a few of them, different kind of collection data representations such as maps, tables or even tinder-like cards.
+In reality, you have a list view, maybe a few of them, different kind of collection representations such as maps, tables or tinder-like cards.
 You need to sort it, filter it, or operate with parts of it in different ways.

-So at first, let's look at serialization and deserialization costs of using `JSON.stringify`/ `JSON.parse` and AsyncStorage just to understand the perspective here:
+So to understand a perspective and limitations, let's look at serialization and deserialization costs of using `JSON.stringify`/ `JSON.parse` and AsyncStorage:

 This can't be called a proper benchmark for various reasons.
-But you see the idea, performance is more than enough for iOS, but out-of-the-box Android devices can't process single AsyncStorage operation after it gets over ~2.5MB.
-And you probably don't want to wait more than 1 second.
+You can see that the performance is more than enough for iOS, but out-of-the-box Android devices can't process single AsyncStorage operation after it gets over ~2.5MB*.
+And anyway you probably don't want to wait more than 1-2 seconds for the first launch data load.

 ## Launching optimizations